watusi/jquery-mobile-iscrollview/README.md

 Usage
 -----
 The most basic usage of this widget is simple: just add a `data-iscroll` attribute to a container.
-This is the iscroll4 wrapper.
+This is the iScroll wrapper.
 The first child of the wrapper will be scrolled.

 It does not use the typical JQuery Mobile `data-role="something"` attribute,